hingejs/cli/README.md

 This project generator creates a process to build web applications using web components in a single page application.
 The packaged services and custom elements are used to help make development easier.

+> Most of the features have been implemented.
+This is a work in progress until a 1.0.0 release.

 #### Related packages
 - https://www.npmjs.com/package/@hingejs/services
 - https://www.npmjs.com/package/@hingejs/webcomponents